 High School Outreach

-Often classes, programs, or law academies at local high schools are interested in having their students visit the campus and learn more about the law school experience.
-The Admissions Office supports these efforts by working with the teacher or school to design and tailor a visit (half-day or full-day) that will be helpful and meaningful to the students.
+Often classes, programs, or law academies at local high schools are interested in their students visiting the campus and learning about the law school experience.
+The Admissions Office supports these efforts by working with the teacher or school to tailor a visit (half-day or full-day) that will be meaningful for the students.
 Due to the high degree of customization, we can only accommodate 1-2 visits per semester.
-Requests can be made by emailing firstname.lastname@example.org
+Requests can be made by emailing email@example.com

-We also participate in or support in various ways with other outreach programs, and our fee waiver program is designed to facilitate these relationships.
+We also participate in or support other outreach programs, and our fee waiver program is designed to facilitate these relationships.

 Application deadline: Nov 1